Key Milestones

 Chair:

-The 21st ACDM took place in April 2025 (Kuala Lumpur).
-ACDM serves as a recommendatory body supporting financial integration, inclusion, and stability under the ASEAN 2025 vision and ACGM initiatives.
+ACDM is a deputy-ministerial-level body consisting of deputy governors of the 11 AMS.
+ACDM convenes annually at the sidelines of AFMGM.
+The 21st ACDM took place in April 2025 in Kuala Lumpur, Malaysia.
+ACDM serves as a recommendatory body supporting financial integration, inclusion, and stability.

 ASEAN Central Bank Governors’ Meeting (ACGM)